grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 mechanisms for implementing account management

+### ac-2.1: Automated System Account Management

+Support the management of system accounts using {{ insert: param, ac-02.01_odp }}.

+Automated system account management includes using automated mechanisms to create, enable, modify, disable, and remove accounts; notify account managers when an account is created, enabled, modified, disabled, or removed, or when users are terminated or transferred; monitor system account usage; and report atypical system account usage.
+Automated mechanisms can include internal system functions and email, telephonic, and text messaging notifications.

+the management of system accounts is supported using {{ insert: param, ac-02.01_odp }}.

+Access control policy

+procedures for addressing account management

+system design documentation

+system configuration settings and associated documentation

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with account management responsibilities

+system/network administrators

+organizational personnel with information security with information security responsibilities

+system developers

+Automated mechanisms for implementing account management functions

+### ac-2.2: Automated Temporary and Emergency Account Management

+Automatically {{ insert: param, ac-02.02_odp.01 }} temporary and emergency accounts after {{ insert: param, ac-02.02_odp.02 }}.

+Management of temporary and emergency accounts includes the removal or disabling of such accounts automatically after a predefined time period rather than at the convenience of the system administrator.
+Automatic removal or disabling of accounts provides a more consistent implementation.

+temporary and emergency accounts are automatically {{ insert: param, ac-02.02_odp.01 }} after {{ insert: param, ac-02.02_odp.02 }}.

+Access control policy

+procedures for addressing account management

+system design documentation

+system configuration settings and associated documentation

+system-generated list of temporary accounts removed and/or disabled

+system-generated list of emergency accounts removed and/or disabled

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with account management responsibilities

+system/network administrators

+organizational personnel with information security with information security responsibilities

+system developers

+Automated mechanisms for implementing account management functions

+### ac-2.3: Disable Accounts

+Disable accounts within {{ insert: param, ac-02.03_odp.01 }} when the accounts:

+Have expired;

+Are no longer associated with a user or individual;

+Are in violation of organizational policy; or

+Have been inactive for {{ insert: param, ac-02.03_odp.02 }}.

+Disabling expired, inactive, or otherwise anomalous accounts supports the concepts of least privilege and least functionality which reduce the attack surface of the system.

+accounts are disabled within {{ insert: param, ac-02.03_odp.01 }} when the accounts have expired;

+accounts are disabled within {{ insert: param, ac-02.03_odp.01 }} when the accounts are no longer associated with a user or individual;

+accounts are disabled within {{ insert: param, ac-02.03_odp.01 }} when the accounts are in violation of organizational policy;

+accounts are disabled within {{ insert: param, ac-02.03_odp.01 }} when the accounts have been inactive for {{ insert: param, ac-02.03_odp.02 }}.

+Access control policy

+procedures for addressing account management

+system security plan

+system design documentation

+system configuration settings and associated documentation

+system-generated list of accounts removed

+system-generated list of emergency accounts disabled

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with account management responsibilities

+system/network administrators

+organizational personnel with information security responsibilities

+system developers

+Mechanisms for implementing account management functions

+### ac-2.4: Automated Audit Actions

+Automatically audit account creation, modification, enabling, disabling, and removal actions.

+Account management audit records are defined in accordance with [AU-02](#au-2) and reviewed, analyzed, and reported in accordance with [AU-06](#au-6).

+account creation is automatically audited;

+account modification is automatically audited;

+account enabling is automatically audited;

+account disabling is automatically audited;

+account removal actions are automatically audited.

+Access control policy

+procedures addressing account management

+system design documentation

+system configuration settings and associated documentation

+notifications/alerts of account creation, modification, enabling, disabling, and removal actions

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with account management responsibilities

+system/network administrators

+organizational personnel with information security responsibilities

+Automated mechanisms implementing account management functions

+### ac-2.5: Inactivity Logout

+Require that users log out when {{ insert: param, ac-02.05_odp }}.

+Inactivity logout is behavior- or policy-based and requires users to take physical action to log out when they are expecting inactivity longer than the defined period.
+Automatic enforcement of inactivity logout is addressed by [AC-11](#ac-11).

+users are required to log out when {{ insert: param, ac-02.05_odp }}.

+Access control policy

+procedures addressing account management

+system design documentation

+system configuration settings and associated documentation

+security violation reports

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with account management responsibilities

+system/network administrators

+organizational personnel with information security responsibilities

+users that must comply with inactivity logout policy

+### ac-2.13: Disable Accounts for High-risk Individuals

+Disable accounts of individuals within {{ insert: param, ac-02.13_odp.01 }} of discovery of {{ insert: param, ac-02.13_odp.02 }}.

+Users who pose a significant security and/or privacy risk include individuals for whom reliable evidence indicates either the intention to use authorized access to systems to cause harm or through whom adversaries will cause harm.
+Such harm includes adverse impacts to organizational operations, organizational assets, individuals, other organizations, or the Nation.
+Close coordination among system administrators, legal staff, human resource managers, and authorizing officials is essential when disabling system accounts for high-risk individuals.

+accounts of individuals are disabled within {{ insert: param, ac-02.13_odp.01 }} of discovery of {{ insert: param, ac-02.13_odp.02 }}.

+Access control policy

+procedures addressing account management

+system design documentation

+system configuration settings and associated documentation

+system-generated list of disabled accounts

+list of user activities posing significant organizational risk

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with account management responsibilities

+system/network administrators

+organizational personnel with information security responsibilities

+Mechanisms implementing account management functions

 ### ac-3: Access Enforcement

 Enforce approved authorizations for logical access to information and system resources in accordance with applicable access control policies.